MIRI MRS Simultaneous Imaging

 MIRI simultaneous imaging is not considered a parallel imaging mode.

 Since the MIRI MRS has an extremely small field of view (FOV), its absolute astrometric solution cannot always be tied to an external reference frame using MRS data alone.
-If data are taken without a prior target acquisition observation (for instance, when mapping an extended, diffuse source) the absolute astrometry of a given visit may be in error by 0.5" or more (TBC on orbit).
+If data are taken without a prior target acquisition observation (for instance, when mapping an extended, diffuse source) the blind pointing precision of MIRI MRS is ~0.45".
+However due to inaccuracies in the guide star catalog, the WCS of the data may only be accurate to within about 1.5" (see MRS Pipeline Caveats and MRS Recommended Strategies).
 This poses a challenge to combining exposures across multiple different visits, and also for comparing source locations against extant multi-wavelength data.
 The simultaneous imaging mode helps to alleviate this problem by obtaining data across the much larger MIRI imaging field of view that can be used offline (in combination with the well-known relation between the imaging and MRS fields) to improve the astrometric solution of individual MRS exposures by cross-matching multiple sources in the imaging field against known catalog positions.

 Simultaneous imaging can also be used to obtain additional science observations of an extended object.
 For example, MRS observations of a small portion of a nebula can be complemented by simultaneous imaging of adjacent regions of the nebula (depending on the roll of the observatory, which is significantly constrained for JWST).
 Figure 1 shows the spacing and orientation of the imager and MRS FOVs.
 Specific examples of simultaneous imaging science applications can be found in the descriptions of the GTO and ERS programs.